daniel-j-h/srtm-util/README.md

 --------

   * HGTParser: Converts the raw .hgt file and provides the polished height data
+  * SRTModel: Only SRTM model 1 and 3 ('U.S.' and 'World') are currently implemented
+  * TileExporter: Exports the height data from the parser, by using the graphics library Cairo
+  * TileSurface: Available export surfaces, like image, pdf, svg
   * main: Usage example; will be extended